surfliner/surfliner-mirror/README.md

 * **Product Owner**: represents the user community and is responsible for working with the user group to determine what features will be in the product release.
 * **Tech Lead**: the technical lead is responsible for the technical decision making on a given product; they provide facilitation and direction to guide development and architectural decisions.
 * **Developer**: an individual that builds and create software and applications.
-* **Domain Expert**: a person who is an authority in a particular area or topic.
+* **Subject Matter Expert (or domain expert)**: a person who is an authority in a particular area or topic.
 For example, an accessibility expert.

 Within the Project Surfliner context, there are two types of teams:

-* **Project Team**: the entire active Surfliner team, including Product Owners, Tech Leads, Developers & Domain Experts for all products under active development.
+* **Project Team**: the entire active Surfliner team, including Product Owners, Tech Leads, Developers & Subject Matter Experts for all products under active development.
-* **Product Team**: the group of people currently working on a given product; including Product Owner, Tech Lead, Developers & Domain Experts.
+* **Product Team**: the group of people currently working on a given product; including Product Owner, Tech Lead, Developers & Subject Matter Experts.

 While not necessarily involved in daily development work, the project also includes these other vitality important roles:
 * **Campus Project Owner (when needed)**: responsible for ensuring that the needs of their campus stakeholders are considered in the development of each product